Homelessness in the United States by state: Alaska

 Mental illness in Alaska is a current epidemic that the state struggles to manage.
 The United States Interagency Council on Homelessness stated that as of January 2018, Alaska had an estimated 2,016 citizens experiencing homelessness on any given day while around 3,784 public school students experienced homelessness over the course of the year as well.
 Within that niche group, an average of 25–28% of the homeless are either moderately or severely affected by mental illness, according to Torrey (2018) with the Mental Illness Policy Organization on studies done in 2015.
-Currently, At the state's flagship Alaska Psychiatric Institute, almost half the rooms are empty, a problem that has persisted for several years (Anchorage Daily News.
+Currently, at the state's flagship Alaska Psychiatric Institute, almost half the rooms are empty, a problem that has persisted for several years (Anchorage Daily News.
 2018).

-To assess the situation of each individual physically and mentally, and consider the social disparity that they may also have issues with.
-Financially, having money problems is a stressful situation to any ‘normal’ individual, but to have financial troubles as someone with mental illnesses could be nearly life-threatening.
-Trying to find capable staff to handle the needs of the homeless mentally ill, when they are sent in for processing in the Alaska Jail system to keep them off of the streets, is hard to come by due to budgetary issues and finding the workforce for this field.
+Factors driving this crisis include a shortage of specialized jail staff, high rates of untreated mental illness, and severe financial hardships.
+When vulnerable individuals are moved to the Alaska correctional system simply to get them off the streets, budgetary constraints and worker shortages prevent facilities from managing their complex needs.